 While all recognize that God in his sovereignty may bestow regeneration upon a child whenever he chooses, there are differences among the Reformed about when, ordinarily, God regenerates the children of believers.
 Some of the Reformed hold that regeneration is ordinarily conferred upon infants prior to their baptism.
 Some think that ordinarily regeneration is conferred upon infants at the time of their baptism.
 Others hold that regeneration is ordinarily conferred after baptism, when the child reaches the age of reason and makes profession of his or her faith.
 All three views were represented at the Westminster Assembly, and the Westminster Confession does not attempt to adjudicate this debate.

 In my judgment, Herman Witsius makes a compelling case for the view that regeneration is ordinarily conferred upon infants before their baptism.
 (This view was represented at the Westminster Assembly by Thomas Goodwin.)
-As noted above, generally speaking, Christians should regard and treat their children as Christians—as regenerate believers and fellow brothers and sisters in Christ.
-This is the view of children presented throughout Scripture and is grounded on God’s covenant promises.
+As I argued above, generally speaking, Christians should regard and treat their children as Christians—as regenerate believers and fellow brothers and sisters in Christ.
+Faith is to be nurtured in children.
+As Calvin, Turretin, Ursinus, and the Leiden Synopsis put it, faith may be viewed as a seed or principle planted in regenerate infants by the Spirit—not yet active, but an inclination ready to manifest itself in time as the children grow and develop and come to profess their faith.
+At the time of their profession, they then transition from inclination/seed-faith to active faith, as they personally and knowingly embrace for themselves the benefits of the gospel.

 Infants who grow up to renounce the faith are in the same category as mature, professing believers who later renounce the faith.
 They are rejecting for themselves the meaning and import of their baptism, by which they show that they never truly were regenerated, cleansed from sin, or mystically united to Christ.
 Baptism is of no help to them while they remain in unbelief, though it does continually hold forth to them the promise of grace and mercy should they return to the Lord in faith and repentance.